In swing states, Harris touts Republican endorsements while Trump leans into incendiary rhetoric

 “Democrats, Republicans and independents are supporting our campaign," Harris said in Charlotte, praising the Cheneys and like-minded Republicans as citizens who recognize a need to “put country above party and defend our Constitution.”

 Yet she also made a full-throated defense of the Affordable Care Act, the 2010 law commonly called “Obamacare” and passed over near-unanimous Republican opposition.
-She mocked Trump, who has spent years promising to scrap the law but said at their debate that he still has no specific replacement plan.
+She mocked Trump, who has spent years promising to scrap the ACA but said at their debate that he still has no specific replacement in mind.

 “He said, ‘concepts of a plan,’” Harris said.
 “Concepts.
 Concepts.
 No actual plan.
 Concepts. ...
 Forty-five million Americans are insured through the Affordable Care Act.
 And he’s going to end it based on a concept.”